Getting continuing education credits has never been this easy.

 United States

 Pre-approved in 45 states (accepted in all 50 states): The Brookbush Institute is accredited to offer Continuing Competence Units (CCU's) for licensed Physical Therapists (PT's) and Physical Therapy Assistants (PTA's) in 45 of 50 states.
-The 5 remaining states will accept courses with petition.
-Realistically, this means we are covered in 50 states, and if you were audited you may need to reach out to us for additional information.
-For a detailed coverage map and links to information about states that may require a petition if audited follow the link below.
-Note, the American Physical Therapy Association (APTA) DOES NOT approve continuing education credits, and has no role in reporting CCUs.
+The 5 remaining states will accept courses with a petition.
+Realistically, this means we are covered in 50 states, and if you were audited, you may need to reach out to us for additional information.
+For a detailed coverage map and links to information about states that may require a petition if audited, follow the link below.
+Note, the American Physical Therapy Association (APTA) DOES NOT approve continuing education credits and has no role in reporting CCUs.
 Continuing education courses and CCU reporting by state chapters.

 Australia